DaXcess/LCVR/Docs/Thunderstore/README.md

   _This interaction only works when you are using your pointer finger, a fist or flat hand will not work_

 - **Doors**
-  Always had the issue where like a billion people tried to open the same door and it just keeps opening and closing and you can't get through?
+  Always had the issue where like a billion people tried to open the same door, and it just keeps opening and closing, and you can't get through?
 Well now you actually have to interact with the door handle to open and close the door.
 Is a door locked?
 Find out by trying to open the door and listen for the sound cue (or just notice that it doesn't open, whatever).
 To use a key on a door, interact with the door handle using your right hand while holding a key.
 Same thing for the lockpicker, however picking up the lockpicker when it is placed on a door also requires you to physically grab it.
 When the lockpicker is an item on the floor, it will behave normally, and can be picked up from a distance.

 - **Face**